mibur1/psy111/book/introduction/5_Scientific_Comp/2_pandas.md

 print(yeatman_data.head())
 ```

-As you can see, we have now extended our original DataFrame by another column which tells us if the correspoding subjects are younger than 18.
+As you can see, we have now extended our original DataFrame by another column which tells us if the corresponding subjects are younger than 18.

 ### MultiIndex